Cellolizard/CTF-Writeups/jerseyctfII/README.md

 ### dns-joke - 100 pts <a name="dns-joke"></a>

-**Provided:** A system administrator hasn't smiled in days.
+**Challenge Description:** A system administrator hasn't smiled in days.
 Legend has it, there is a DNS joke hidden somewhere in www.jerseyctf.com.
 Can you help us find it to make our system administrator laugh?

 **Solution:** For this challenge, I first did a `nslookup` on the domain and didn't see anything out of the ordinary, so decided to check all of the various record types.
 It is easiest to do so using an online service, in my opinion, so I used the [following link](https://dnschecker.org/all-dns-records-of-domain.php?query=www.jerseyctf.com&rtype=ALL&dns=google).